In-patient luxury rehab center in Thailand

 Reading time: 12 mins

-Hydrocodone addiction is a compulsive need to take opioid hydrocodone despite harmful effects on health and wellbeing.
 Also known as Vicodin addiction, this type of opioid use disorder may involve a continuous increase of doses and more frequent intake to achieve the same effects.
 Addiction is also manifested through other symptoms such as unsuccessful attempts to stop using hydrocodone or engaging in illegal activities to obtain it.

 Causes of hydrocodone addiction can be biological, psychological, or environmental.
 Not only do family history and genetics play a role, but a person’s mental health and social circle.

-Hydrocodone addiction has a major impact on a person’s health and well-being.
+Hydrocodone addiction has a major impact on a person’s health and wellbeing.
 Its effects can be physical and psychological as well as short- and long-term.
 A person with hydrocodone addiction experiences a worsening of their physical and mental health.
 Their relationships suffer as well as productivity at work or school.

-What is Hydrocodone addiction?
+What is hydrocodone addiction?

-Hydrocodone addiction is a type of opioid use disorder (OUD) indicated by misuse and dependence or addiction to prescription medication hydrocodone, usually taken as Vicodin.
+Hydrocodone addiction is a type of opioid use disorder (OUD) indicated by misuse and dependence or addiction to the prescription medication hydrocodone, usually taken as Vicodin.
 Hydrocodone addiction is generally a chronic and relapsing illness associated with strong withdrawal symptoms.

-A person with Vicodin addiction keeps using the drug despite the harmful effects it has on their physical and mental health and wellbeing.
+A person with Vicodin addiction keeps using the drug despite the harmful effects it has on their physical and mental health and general wellbeing.
 Like other opioids, hydrocodone works by binding to opioid receptors in the brain, thus blocking pain signals.
-Unlike other opioids such as codeine and morphine, which are natural, hydrocodone is a semisynthetic opioid.
-This opioid is habit-forming and has a strong addictive potential.
+However, unlike other opioids such as codeine and morphine, which are natural, hydrocodone is a semisynthetic opioid.
+This opioid is also habit-forming and has a strong addictive potential.

-What are the causes of Hydrocodone addiction?
+What are the causes of hydrocodone addiction?

-What are the effects of Hydrocodone addiction?
+What are the effects of hydrocodone addiction?

 • Immediate effects: pain relief, the feeling of euphoric calm and relaxation, cough reflex suppression